Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Introduction

-In this article, we present a complete integral solution to the differential geodesic equations in Levi-Civita spacetime using Hamilton-Jacobi formalism.
-The Hamilton-Jacobi formalism serves as a very powerful tool to solve Hamiltonian systems when corresponding Hamilton-Jacobi equation is separable \cite{misner2017-25}.
-Interestingly enough, the Hamiltonian corresponding to the geodesic motion in Levi-Civita spacetime gives rise to a separable Hamilton-Jacobi equation, and consequently the equation of motion can be reduced to quadrature.
-The resulting solution to the geodetic motion is presented for arbitrary parameters and initial conditions, the integrations were performed for few special cases, and the results were compared to the Newtonian counterparts.
-A proof of a theorem on boundedness of the orbits for both Newtonian and relativistic cases is demonstrated.
+In this article, we present a complete, exact solution by quadrature to the differential geodesic equations in Levi-Civita spacetime using Hamilton-Jacobi formalism.\footnote{Complete solution refers to the solution to the equation of motion where the corresponding Hamilton's principal function contains the appropriate number of separation constants. \cite{goldstein2001-10} On the other hand, the exact solution means that the presented solution is neither an approximate nor a numerical one.
+And finally, solution by quadrature (also known as ``reduction to quadrature'') refers to the solution of a differential equation in terms of one or more definite integrals containing all the initial data explicitly.
+Many differential equations in physics are solved in this manner whenever a solution in terms of elementary functions is not available. \cite{kompaneyets1961-05, birkhoff1991-01}} The Hamilton-Jacobi formalism serves as a very powerful tool to solve Hamiltonian systems when the corresponding Hamilton-Jacobi equation is separable \cite{misner2017-25,deleon2017}.
+Interestingly enough, the Hamiltonian corresponding to the geodesic motion in Levi-Civita spacetime gives rise to a separable Hamilton-Jacobi equation, and consequently, the equation of motion is reduced to quadrature.
+The resulting integral solutions have also been expanded into infinite series.
+The resulting integral solution to the geodetic motion is presented for arbitrary parameters and initial conditions; the integrations were performed for few special cases, and the results were compared to the Newtonian counterparts.
+A proof of a theorem on the boundedness of the orbits for both Newtonian and relativistic cases is demonstrated.
 Moreover, a classification of the orbits is presented based on the orbit parameters.